vinylango/Codes/README.md

 # MYDOCUMENTS
-This repository is meant to store my documents
+From this repository you will find my sample coding work